-A sensitivity review has been undertaken of JC26/1920/111 by the Scottish Courts and Tribunals Service.
-As a result of this, some information in the files has been redacted due to sensitivity issues.
+A sensitivity review has been undertaken on the trial record (NRS ref.: JC26/1925/14) by the Scottish Courts and Tribunals Service (SCTS).
+As a result of this some information in the files has been redacted due to sensitivity issues.

-An exemption under section 38(1)(b) of FOISA applies to some of this information because it is personal data of third parties and disclosing it would contravene the data protection principles in Article 5(1) of the General Data Protection Regulation and in section 34(1) of the Data Protection Act 2018.
+An exemption under section 38(1)(b) of FOISA (personal information) applies to the information which has been redacted because it is personal data of a third party and disclosing it would contravene the General Data Protection Regulation and Data Protection Act 2018.
 This exemption is not subject to the 'public interest test', so we are not required to consider if the public interest in disclosing the information outweighs the public interest in applying the exemption.

-An exemption under section 38(1)(d) of FOISA also applies to some this information because it contains information relating to a deceased person's health record and disclosing it would contravene the data protection principles in Article 5(1) of the General Data Protection Regulation and in section 34(1) of the Data Protection Act 2018.
-This information has been redacted as an exemption under section 38(1)(d) of FOISA applies.
+This file also contains information relating to a deceased person's health record.
+This information has also been redacted as an exemption under section 38(1)(d) of FOISA applies.
 A common law duty of confidence applies to an individual's health information and these ethical obligations extend even after the individual's death.
 The exemption under section 38(1)(d) is time limited to 100 years.
 This exemption is not subject to the 'public interest test', so we are not required to consider if the public interest in disclosing the information outweighs the public interest in applying the exemption.
+These redactions are minimal (2 pages) and relate to the post-mortem examination in this case.